BAAL-NF/baal-nf/doc/Design.md

 ### Motif calling

 Process: `no_peak::getMotifs`

-All of the above is combined to perform no peak's motif calling.
+All of the above is combined to perform motif calling using NoPeak.
 Motif calls per fastq file are output to `reports/motifs/<Transcription Factor>/motifs`

 ## Post-processing

 ### multiQC

+Process: `qc::multiQC`

 Collate all QC reports except for the initial run of FastQC into a single report.
 Inputs from
 - FastQC